Posts

 Image

-Shattering all illusions…(Tao Te Ching finale) ~ by Adele So this week, our journey with the Tao Te Ching comes to an end..or a beginning, I guess.
+Shattering all illusions…(Tao Te Ching finale ~ 2017) ~ transcribed & presented by Adele So this week, our journey with the Tao Te Ching comes to an end..or a beginning, I guess.
 We have looked deeply within the timely messages of Lao Tzu, and now it is time for us to take them away and weave them into our lives.
 Our last chapter to unravel together, was chapter 38… The Master doesn’t try to be powerful; thus he is truly powerful.
 The ordinary man keeps reaching for power; thus he never has enough.
 The Master does nothing, yet he leaves nothing undone.
 The ordinary man is always doing things, yet many more are left to be done.
 The kind man does something, yet something remains undone.
 The just man does something, and leaves many things to be done.
 The moral man does something, and when no one responds he rolls up his sleeves and uses force.
 When the Tao is lost, there is goodness.
-When goodness is lost, there is morality.
-When morality is lost, there is rit
+When goodness is lost, there is morality. ...

 Image

 Your inherent goodness, is as common as the grass...
-(Tao Te Ching part 6) ~ by Adele.
-Capturing the essence of the Living Wisdom sessions could potentially take me days sometimes.
+(Tao Te Ching part 6 ~ 2017) ~ transcribed & presented by Adele Capturing the essence of the Living Wisdom sessions could potentially take me days sometimes.
 You yogis bring sooo much to each session I could probably write 10 blog posts just from one night!
 My notes always starts off so neat, and then towards the end they are scribbles, as there is so much to capture.
 It’s so good.
 Thank you.
 I hope I manage to do it all justice, squishing it all together in cohesive summary to the best of my ability!
 Last week we took away chapter 22 to work with on our own….What did we make of it?
 The first part: If you want to become whole, let yourself be partial.
 If you want to become straight, let yourself be crooked.
 If you want to become full, let yourself be empty.
 If you want to be reborn, let yourself die.
 If you want to be given everything, give everything up.
-Did it give us some permission to cut ourselves some sl
+Did it give us some pe...